carpentries/instructor-training/episodes/23-introductions.md

 > Finally, compare your ideas with the list of topics below.
 Did you miss anything?
 > Did you come up with something that is not listed below?
 >
-> Optional question: what did you (the leader) do or not do in your introduction to the session?
 {: .discussion}

 ### Learning Objectives For your Introduction